-We are required to meet regulatory requirements pertaining to endies with shares admitted to trading on the Bucharest Stock Exchange and the 2020 Notes, as well as those pertaining to endies registered in the Netherlands (such as the Dutch Corporate Governance Code), in particular with respect to disclosure corporate governance and financial reporting, and allocate staff and resources to such purposes.
+We are required to meet regulatory requirements pertaining to entities with shares admitted to trading on the Bucharest Stock Exchange and the 2020 Notes, as well as those pertaining to entities registered in the Netherlands (such as the Dutch Corporate Governance Code), in particular with respect to disclosure, corporate governance and financial reporting, and allocate staff and resources to such purposes.
 Such increased costs could have a material adverse effect on our business, prospects, results of operations and financial condition.
 In addition, the regulations and requirements applicable to companies whose securities are listed on the Bucharest Stock Exchange and/or the Irish Stock Exchange are subject to change, and any future changes can be difficult to predict, increasing the risk that the Company may in the future be in violation of such rules and regulations, which can result in extensive fines and administrative fees.
-In a didition, the Board of Directors and management may be required to devote time and effort to ensure compliance with such rules and regulations, which may entail that less time and effort can be devoted to other aspects of the business.
+In addition, the Board of Directors and management may be required to devote time and effort to ensure compliance with such rules and regulations, which may entail that less time and effort can be devoted to other aspects of the business.

-devoted to other aspects of the business.
 The rights of minority shareholders may be limited under Dutch law.

 The Company is organized under the laws of the Netherlands.
 The rights of holders of the Shares, including the Shares, are governed by the Company's Articles and by Dutch law.
-These rights, including the rights of minority shareholders, as well as other matters affecting such rights, may be different in the Netherlands from those elsewhere, and an investor's ability to exercise such right may be mitted.
+These rights, including the rights of minority shareholders, as well as other matters affecting such rights, may be different in the Netherlands from those elsewhere, and an investor's ability to exercise such rights may be limited.